Your new design will be uploaded in:

 Our Vision

-Throughout our school, pupils have excitements and a keen interest in History and they look forward to future lessons.
+Throughout our school, pupils have excitement and a keen interest in History and they look forward to future lessons.
 They are keen to express their enthusiasm for History and are often inspired to conduct their own research at home.
 Evidence of work is presented to high standard in their topic folders, through cross-curricular links and, at certain times, through their home projects

 At Rufford Park, the teaching of history will enable children to develop a secure chronological narrative of the history of Britain’s past and that of the wider world.